North East Lincolnshire Council has strengthened its focus on energy and climate change by signing up to the Climate Local initiative.

-Signing the declaration and being part of the initiative will further enhance the area’s aspirations to become the renewable energy capital of the UK.
-It will also formalise clear commitments the local authority must publish by October 2016.
+Signing the declaration and being part of the initiative further enhances the area’s aspirations to become the renewable energy capital of the UK.
+The local authority published its commitment to the plan in October 2016.

-As a leading player in the Humber Energy Estuary, Climate Local will give this agenda some added focus.
-Not only will it make the council operations more efficient but, perhaps more importantly, it will ensure that the community gets maximum benefit and productivity from energy.
+As a leading player in the Humber Energy Estuary, Climate Local gives this agenda some added focus.
+Not only does it make the council operations more efficient but, perhaps more importantly, it ensures that the community gets maximum benefit and productivity from energy.

 Being less reliant on the national grid will reduce costs, thereby helping to tackle fuel poverty and improving business competitiveness in North East Lincolnshire.
 This is key to delivering a stronger economy and a stronger community.

 Find out more about Climate Change and Climate Local on the Local Government Association website.

 We have reviewed our progress towards our commitment, and report on this at appropriate Scrutiny and Cabinet meetings.
 If you would like any further information in the meantime contact our Strategic Commissioning Lead for energy and environment using the contact details below.